 Terrie has had a vibrant and varied career in non-profit administration.
 First in the arts sector, fundraising and marketing for The Canadian Opera Company, National Ballet of Canada & Royal Winnipeg Ballet, and with the Winnipeg Symphony Orchestra.
 But it was social justice that was her true passion.
 She worked at End Legislated Poverty and then became the first coordinator of the BC Health Coalition.
 In 2004 family brought her to Portland, Oregon where, as Industry Support Director for Oregon Opportunity Network, she developed a statewide skills development and peer support program for the non-profit affordable housing industry.
 Now back in Vancouver, she is thrilled to once again be involved in public health care, and back with the BC Health Coalition.

 Nat joined the BC Health Coalition as an Organizer in July 2017.
 Nat is passionate about organizing immigrant and working-class communities for economic and social justice.

-Nat brings experience as an organizer, communicator, and urban planner, having worked in grassroots groups, nonprofits, and government agencies in Canada and the United States.
+Nat brings experience as an organizer, communicator, and urban planner.
 Previously, Nat worked in outreach and communications at the BC Civil Liberties Association and as a community organizer at Asian Americans Advancing Justice - Los Angeles.
 Also, Nat organizes with a collective of Chinese people of all ages in Vancouver Chinatown building power with and engaging poor and working class residents.
 On his free time, Nat loves playing ultimate frisbee, hiking B.C.’s beautiful mountains, and grilling spicy chicken wings.